AnjalySebastianK/login-registration-portal/README.md

   - Prevents access to the dashboard after logout via the browser back button

 - **Secure Password Hashing**
-  - Uses `werkzeug.security` for encryption
+  - Uses `Flask-Bcrypt` for adaptive password encryption and verification

 - **Environment Variables**
   - Managed via the `.env` file to keep sensitive data safe